procount/pinn/README_PINN.md

 ## Clear

-The clear button will de-select any selected OSes either in the available or isntalled lists.
+The clear button will de-select any selected OSes either in the available or installed lists.
 On startup, PINN will auto-select any installed OSes, but this may be overridden by the select option.
 In any case, this button provides a quick way of de-selecting all OSes in case you want to start afresh, without having to track them all down in the various tabs and windows.

 ## Exit

 The Exit button (Esc) will exit recovery mode and go to the boot selection dialog, or directly boot the OS if only one is installed.
-The Exit button is ony enabled if bootable OSes have been installed.
+The Exit button is only enabled if bootable OSes have been installed.
 If only data partitions or ProjectSpaces have been installed, for example, then it will be greyed out.
 From p3.2.4 It is also possible to exit to the boot selection dialog from the other menus by pressing the Esc key, even though there is no toolbar button available.

 ---